A3-M1/taquin/README.md

 ```
 Then reinstall the dependencies and re-run the app

 *If you want to put the app on your phone, you have to activate the developer mode (click seven times on the build number in your setting) and in the developer setting, activate the debug mode.
-After you can see your phone name if you copy and paste the code above on a terminal
+After you can see your phone name if you copy and paste the code above on a terminal.

 ```sh
 flutter devices